Aman Faizal

 A collection of electronics experiments and smartphone repurposing projects — proof-of-concept builds, zero-cost hardware upgrades, and creative mods using off-the-shelf or salvaged components.

 Transmitted audio wirelessly using light modulation.
 Aux output drives a laser diode or LED; a solar panel on the receiver side converts the light signal back to audio via aux input.
-A proof-of-concept for Li-Fi using entirely off-the-shelf components.

 Added a rear LED strip to a POCO M3 to replicate the aesthetic of the Nothing Phone (1) glyph interface — purely hardware, no software modifications required.